 You will perform an on-line search to identify at least 10 preliminary psychology journal articles that bear on your topic.
 Please cut and paste the abstracts from that search to your topic paper, along with the complete citation for each article.
-The topic you choose should be broad enough that you can easily identify 10 articles, most of which should be from the list of high impact journals in the field of Social Psychology.
-If you don't know which these are, look here:
+The topic you choose should be broad enough that you can easily identify 10 articles, which should be from a high impact journal in the field of Social Psychology.
+If you don't know which journals are considered high-impact Social Psychology publications, look here:

-https://scholar.google.com/citations?view_op=top_venues&hl=en&vq=med_socialps ychology
+https://scholar.google.com/citations?view\op=top\venues&hl=en&vq=med\socialps ychology

-Step 2: Outline of Review Paper and List of References Due: 3/25
+Step 2: Outline of Review Paper and List of References Due: 3/28